ucbl/WoT-reasoning-internship-2019/README.md

 ## Using the example

-Basically, based on the definitions of a `KelvinTemperatureDevice` and a `kelvin_to_celsius` converter, this example infers a `CelsiusTemperatureDevice` which is queriable in SPARQL.
+Based on the definitions of a `KelvinTemperatureDevice` and a `kelvin_to_celsius` converter, this example infers a `CelsiusTemperatureDevice` which is queriable in SPARQL.

 ### node-red side